cssnr/portainer-stack-deploy-docs/docs/docs/inputs.md

 ::: warning
 Inputs are NOT secure unless using secrets or secure output (masked).
-Using `env_json` on a public repository will otherwise expose this data in the actions' logs.
+Using `env_data` on a public repository will otherwise expose this data in the actions' logs.
-For an example of an action that produces secure out for use with `env_json` see the [hashicorp/vault-action example](../guides/examples.md#multi-step).
+For an example of an action that produces secure out for use with `env_data` see the [hashicorp/vault-action example](../guides/examples.md#multi-step).
 To securely pass unmasked values, use the [env_file](#env_file) option.
 :::